rolkotaki/rolkotech-blog/frontend/README.md

 npx playwright test
 ```

-In the `package.json` I added serveral `npm` commands (scripts), feel free to take a look at them for more options.
+In the `package.json` I added serveral `npm` commands (scripts), take a look at them for more options.

 When the tests have finished, stop the Docker Compose: